BrainBlocksAI/brainblocks/README.md

 It mimics the simplicity of [scikit-learn's](https://scikit-learn.org/) API and integrates with the [Tianshou](https://tianshou.org/en/stable/) RL library.
-It also leverages [textgrad](https://github.com/huggingface/textgrad), [DSPy](https://github.com/darkprinx/dspy), and [DocArray](https://github.com/docarray/docarray) to support the implementation LLM-based agent development.
+It also leverages [textgrad](https://github.com/huggingface/textgrad), [DSPy](https://github.com/darkprinx/dspy), and [DocArray](https://github.com/docarray/docarray) to support the implementation LLM-based agents.

 ## Installation